davidholiday/kcar/README.md

 ## notes

 This project is the successor to an earlier project called [camel-harness](https://github.com/davidholiday/camel-harness).
-Many of the ideas developed in that project are here, only better.
+Many of the ideas developed in that project are here in some form.

 [back to contents](#contents)